serby/schemata/README.md

 });
 ```

-Validators are assigned to a property of the schema by adding them as an array to the **validators** property of the object as follows (this is an extension of the example at the top):
+Validators are assigned to a field of the schema by adding them as an array to the **validators** property of the object as follows (this is an extension of the example at the top):

 ```js
 name: {